tally0818/NASNet/README.md

 The NASNet search space pioneered the modern cell-based approach to architecture search.
 It draws inspiration from state-of-the-art human-designed CNN architectures, which typically feature repeated structural motifs.
 This search space explores two types of cells - normal cells and reduction cells - and stacks them to form the overall architecture while keeping the backbone (macro structure) fixed.
 The key distinction between these cells lies in the reduction cell's function: it halves the input height and width while doubling the number of filters to modify spatial resolution.
 To handle dimensional mismatches, 1×1 convolutions are strategically inserted where necessary.
  Examining the microstructure reveals how cells are formed: each cell comprises B blocks, with each block constructed through specific sequential steps
 사진
-During block construction, all unused hidden states generated within the convolutional cell are concatenated along the depth dimension to produce the final cell output.
-The paper presents specific examples of discovered normal and reduction cells
+During block construction, all unused hidden states generated within the convolutional cell are concatenated along the depth dimension to produce the final cell output(This is for NASNet-A architecture).
+The paper presents specific examples of discovered normal and reduction cells on CIFAR-10 dataset:
 사진

-### 1.1.1 NASNet A architecture
- NASNet-A represents a specific variant in the NASNet family, distinguished by its method of computing cell outputs.
-In this architecture, all unused hidden states are concatenated along the depth dimension to produce the final cell output.
-The resulting cell structures discovered for CIFAR-10 data demonstrate this approach.

 ## 2.Search Strategy
  While the search space forms the foundation of NAS, the search strategy represents its most extensively studied component.
 These strategies generally fall into two main categories: black-box optimization techniques and one-shot techniques.
 Let's begin by examining some fundamental black-box optimization approaches.